AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Humic Acid Concentration | 2mg/L |
 | Target Influent Turbidity|  100NTU  |
 | Up Flow Velocity| 2mm/s|

 ## Conclusions

-By conducting series of control experiments, we tested the impact of humic acid, coagulant dosage and suspension type on flocculation process, we also directly compared the one-stage and two-stage coagulant addition method by carrying out one- and two-stage trials alternately.
+By conducting a series of control experiments, we tested the impact of humic acid, coagulant dosage and suspension types on flocculation process.
+We also directly compared the one-stage and two-stage coagulant addition method by carrying out one- and two-stage trials alternately.

-The lowest effluent turbidity values obtained for one-stage and the two-stage addition were 1.90 and 2.53 NTU respectively, and both values meet the requirement of AguaClara filtration system of 3 NTU.
-Two-stage coagulant addition performed better than one-stage when in cases with high turbidity raw water with HA, as it formed floc blanket in a shorter period and had a lower effluent turbidity.
+The lowest effluent turbidity values obtained for one-stage and two-stage addition were 1.90 and 2.53 NTU respectively, and both values meet the requirement of AguaClara filtration system of 3 NTU.
+Two-stage coagulant addition performed better than one-stage when in cases with high turbidity raw water with HA, as it formed floc blanket in a shorter period of time and had a lower effluent turbidity.
 Compared with other research teams, our method of manufacturing synthetic wastewater was different since we premixed the clay and humic acid before entering the system.
-The effect of premixing made the turbidity harder to remove, but we still achieved the 3 NTU goal with a relatively low coagulant dosage.
+The effect of premixing made the particles harder to remove, but we still achieved the 3 NTU goal with a relatively low coagulant dosage.

-In some of the trials, it was found that two-stage coagulant addition needed more time than one stage addition to forming floc blanket.
+In some of the trials, it was found that two-stage coagulant addition needed more time than one-stage addition to form a floc blanket.
 However, in trials with relatively low turbidity, the formation of floc blanket was not seen in one-stage addition but in two-stage addition.
 More experiments are needed to validate the existence of such trade-off.

-In general, two-stage coagulant addition transformed from a hypothesis to a valid research in the past academic year.
-It not only has the potential to improve the particle removal efficiency of the traditional water treatment process, but also is a research task that worth more study.
+In general, two-stage coagulant addition transformed from a hypothesis to valid research in the past academic year.
+It not only has the potential to improve the particle removal efficiency of the traditional water treatment process, but it is also a research topic that is worth further development.

 ## Future Work
 Further research on the effect of two-stage coagulant addition was needed to validate its advantage on efficiency.
-According to our study, the two-stage addition was proved to perform better than one-stage addition in some circumstance.
-Two-stage addition can achieve higher particle removal rate than one-stage while using the same amount of coagulant.
+According to our study, the two-stage addition was proved to perform better than one-stage addition in certain circumstances.
+We have concluded that two-stage addition can achieve higher particle removal rate than one-stage while using the same amount of coagulant.
 Due to the limited time in this semester, the impact of coagulant allocation between the first and second stage has not been studied in depth.
 Future research group should test the performance of two-stage addition with different coagulant allocation ratio between the first and second stage, under a condition closer to the real world to guide the application of this technology in AguaClara water treatment plants.

-Currently the contact chamber only acted as a place for particle collision, and for defining the first and second stage addition physically, but modifying the design of contact chamber in the future could potentially increase particle removal efficiency as the current design of contact chamber is shown deficient by the contact chamber group.
-The up-flow contact chamber could not function as what it designed to be, experiments demonstrated that the contact chamber could not successfully reduce the wall loss of the coagulant or improve the particle removal efficiency.
+Currently the contact chamber acted as a place for particle collision and for defining the first and second stage addition physically, but modifying the design of contact chamber in the future could potentially increase particle removal efficiency as the current design of contact chamber is shown deficient by the contact chamber group.
+The up-flow contact chamber could not function as what it designed to be, as experiments demonstrated that the contact chamber could not successfully reduce the wall loss of the coagulant or improve the particle removal efficiency.
 AguaClara uses a tube contact chamber, which can be easily fabricated by cutting a PVC tube.
 Without changing the general design, future groups can vary the length and diameter and study the impact.

 The effect of pH has not been considered in the current research.
 However, pH could be the single most crucial factor affecting the effectiveness of metal-based coagulants[(Qin et al., 2006)](https://www.sciencedirect.com/science/article/pii/S1383586605003187?via%3Dihub).
 In the future, pH can be measured during the experiment by both pH meter and pH test paper.
 In either water treatment plant or apparatus in the lab, pH can be adjusted by applying different chemical reagent, and varying pH will allow us to see the effect of pH.
 On the other hand, experimental process can simulate the environment of water treatment plant if the pH value align with the water is kept constant in the plant.